Young people who have taken an Apprenticeship often have much better opportunities than those who haven't when it comes to the world of work.

 The main benefits are:

 Wages: Apprentices are employed, and thus entitled to a wage, which allows young people to become used to the idea of earning a living whilst avoiding student debts.
-An apprentice is entitled to £2.50 per hour if they are under 19 or over 19 and in the first year of their Apprenticeship.
-After that they are entitled to the full minimum wage rate.

 Training: Apprentices are given a mentor to help them progress with their training and develop a learning plan to meet their needs.
 This training is designed to bring the apprentice up to the standards that employers need them to be at to do the job well.
 The mentor will also be able to give regular feedback and identify where more work is needed.